udamir/youtrack-vscode/design/vscode-youtrack-plugin-design.md

 - Add and remove YouTrack projects from the Projects panel
 - Browse issues for selected projects
 - View issue descriptions, comments, and custom fields in a read-only preview using VS Code's built-in Markdown viewer
-- Edit issue descriptions in a separate editing phase
+- Edit issue descriptions in a custom editor with YAML frontmatter and Markdown content
 - Support for issue attachments
 - Internal links to other issues open in new preview tabs
+- Two-way synchronization between local edits and YouTrack server

 ### 2.3 Knowledge Base Management
 - Browse article hierarchy